tiborh/writings/voelkerwanderung.md

 To sum up, it seems we are treading on dangerous fields.

+* A reference to the Migration Period that weakened the Roman Empire and eventually caused the collapse of the Western Roman empire.
 [1] John Ronald Reuel Tolkien: The Hobbit, or There and Back Again, 1937, 1951
 [2]: http://news.yahoo.com/finlands-no-good-disappointed-migrants-turn-back-152042061.html
 [3]: http://www.meforum.org/2107/europe-shifting-immigration-dynamic